hadleyhzy34/FCPR/README.md

 <!-- \label{Related Work} -->

 ### 1.1.
 Traditional Registration Methods
-As classical registration method, ICP \cite{besl1992method} iteratively updates transformation estimation by minimizing ${l_2}$ distance between registered source points given current estimation and the reference points.
+As classical registration method, ICP [<sup>1</sup>](#refer-anchor-1) iteratively updates transformation estimation by minimizing ${l_2}$ distance between registered source points given current estimation and the reference points.
 Variants of ICP algorithm \cite{chen1992object,trucco1999robust,chetverikov2005robust,yang2015go,koide2021voxelized} have been proposed to resist effect of outliers and speed up convergence.
 NDT \cite{biber2003normal} utilizes Netwon's algorithm to maximize registered points' summed probability on source points' probability density.
 RANSAC \cite{fischler1981random} follows a "generation and verification" scheme, where candidate correspondences are sampled and after a certain iterations, an alignment is produced based on maximum number of consensus.
 Many of its variants \cite{2005Matching,5459241,2018Graph} accelerate the process and improve its robustness.
 FGR \cite{zhou2016fast} and Teaser \cite{yang2020teaser} manage to register points by solving global optimization problem using Geman-McClure algorithm and truncated least square algorithm respectively while at higher computation cost.
 A more detailed review on traditional optimization based methods can be found in \cite{yang2019performance}.

----
-bibliography:
-- ref.bib
----

 # APPENDIX